kasukur/elasticbeanstalk-demo/README.md

-# elasticbeanstalk-demo
-Elastic Beanstalk Demo: Auto Scaling with a shared load balancer
+# Elastic Beanstalk Demo: Auto Scaling with a shared load balancer

 ## Table of Contents
 1. [Introduction](#intro)